Battle of the Philippine Sea: U.S. counterattack

 The 35 or so fighters Ozawa was able to put up were overwhelmed by the 226 incoming aircraft of Mitscher's attack.
-While the few Japanese aircraft were often skillfully handled and the Japanese antiaircraft fire was intense, the U.S. planes were able to press in on the attack.
+While the few Japanese aircraft were often skillfully handled and the Japanese anti-aircraft fire was intense, the U.S. planes were able to press in on the attack.

 The first ships sighted by the U.S. strike were oilers, 30 mi before the carrier groups.
-The strike group from the Wasp, more concerned with their low fuel levels than with finding the more important Japanese carriers and battleships, dived on the tankers.
+The strike group from Wasp, more concerned with their low fuel levels than with finding the more important Japanese carriers and battleships, dived on the tankers.
 Two of these were damaged so severely that they were later scuttled, while a third was able to put out fires and get underway.
 The carrier Hiyō was attacked and hit by bombs and aerial torpedoes from four Grumman TBF Avengers from Belleau Wood.
 Hiyō was set afire after a tremendous blast from leaking aviation fuel.
 Dead in the water, she sank stern first, with the loss of 250 officers and men.
 The rest of her crew, about one thousand, were rescued by Japanese destroyers.

 The carriers Zuikaku, Junyō and Chiyoda were damaged by bombs.
 Returning American strike pilots generally assessed these carriers as more crippled than they actually were, mistaking for devastating direct hits what Japanese post-war records revealed to have actually been huge geysers caused by near misses.
 The battleship Haruna was also hit by two bombs, including one directly on a main battery turret.
-Damage was contained and she was able to keep station, however, partly due to her captain's prompt decision to flood the turret's magazine to avoid the possibility of an explosion.
+Damage was contained, and she was able to keep station because her captain promptly called to flood the turret's magazine to avoid the possibility of an explosion.